atomjump/medimage-co-nz-content-only/README.md

 If you use the default settings a folder will be created on your desktop, and the photos will go there once transferred.
 However, this is configurable (and if a Medical package is detected e.g. MedTech, it will default to it’s media folder)

 * How do I re-open the server?
 You will find ‘MedImage Server’ on your desktop, and on your start bar under ‘programs’, depending on which version of Windows you are using.
-If you cannot find this, you can also enter ‘localhost:5566’ into your browser URL bar....
+If you cannot find this, you can also enter ‘localhost:5566’ into your browser URL bar.

 * Do I need any technical knowledge?
 You do not need technical knowledge.
 You should have a Windows PC (e.g. Vista, 7, 10, Server).
 You should also have ‘Administrator’ access, so that you can install the server.
-If not, you will likely need to get in touch with your system admin....
+If not, you will likely need to get in touch with your system admin.

 * What sort of phone can I use?
 Almost any Android phone or tablet, and almost any iPhone or iPad.